 Queries

-Learn how to fetch data with the useQuery hook
+Fetch data with the useQuery hook

-Apollo Client 3.0 is now available in beta.
-Switch to the beta docs

-Fetching data in a simple, predictable way is one of the core features of Apollo Client.
-This article demonstrates how to fetch GraphQL data in React with the
+This article shows how to fetch GraphQL data in React with the

 useQuery hook and attach the result to your UI.
 You'll also learn how Apollo Client simplifies data management code by tracking error and loading states for you.